Key takeaways

 When to Choose Lobu Over Alternatives

-- Choose Lobu when: You need multi-tenant isolation with Claude Code or OpenClaw
+- Choose Lobu when: You need multi-tenant isolation for OpenClaw agents, self-hosted or serverless

 - Choose Tensol when: You want managed hosting without infrastructure